 3. Dress up like a pilgrim, and run amok at the shopping mall while handing out King James Version Bibles to everyone who will take one.
 Be sure to outrun the mall cops who will be chasing you.

-4. Use a whip cream canister to spray John 3:16 on the pumpkin pie.
+4. Use a whipped-cream canister to spray John 3:16 on the pumpkin pie.

-5. On Thanksgiving Day dress up like a turkey and twirl a sign at a busy intersection that reads, “I’m ready to die today.
+5. On Thanksgiving Day, dress up like a turkey and stand at a busy intersection, twirling a sign that reads: “I’m ready to die today.
 Are you?”

 10. Infuse the cranberry sauce with a habanero extract.
-When your guests respond to the extreme heat say something like, “That’s nothing compared to the hotness of hell.”
+When your guests react to the extreme heat, say something like: “That’s nothing compared with the hotness of Hell.“

-Of course this blog post is a joke 🙂 Please DON’T do any of the above ten suggestions.
+Of course this blog post is a joke. 🙂 Please don’t do any of these 10 ideas.

-How about this?
-How about you start a conversation with someone this Thanksgiving by asking them what they are most thankful for this season.
-When they ask you say something like, “I’m thankful for so many things but what I’m most thankful for is my relationship with Jesus Christ.“ Then let the conversation flow like Thanksgiving gravy!
+How about this instead?
+Start a conversation with someone this Thanksgiving by asking them what they’re most thankful for this season.
+Then if they ask you the same question, say something like: “I’m thankful for so many things, but what I’m most thankful for is my relationship with Jesus Christ.“ Then let the conversation flow like Thanksgiving gravy!